rkmapps/aiRRR/README.md

 3. More scenarios could be explored using the above model reaping greater benefits for the organization

 How do you plan to achieve this using Catalyst?
 List features and functionalities of Catalyst that your app will cover:
-   A simplified prototype of the above scenario is planned for implementation:
+   A simplified prototype of the above scenario is planned for implementation
       1. Web app in Zoho catalyst to capture image from camera
       2. Face Analytics and recognition using Zoho Catalyst and third party web services
       3. Streaming Captured camera images from Catalyst webapp to face recognition API to identify the member